riogroup/SORA/README.md

 SORA was developed in Python 3.7 and requires the following packages:

--  Astropy (4.3): For astronomical related functions, mainly coordinates and time.
+-  Astropy (4.3.1): For astronomical related functions, mainly coordinates and time.

--  Astroquery (0.4.3): To query astronomical database as JPL and Vizier.
+-  Astroquery (0.4.6): To query astronomical database as JPL and Vizier.

--  Matplotlib (3.4.3): For easy and beautiful plots.
+-  Matplotlib (3.5.3): For easy and beautiful plots.

 -  NumPy (1.21): Otimized mathematical functions.

 -  SciPy (1.7.1): Otimized functions for mathematics, science, and engineering.

--  SpiceyPy (4.0.2): SPICE/NAIF functions in python.
+-  SpiceyPy (5.1.1): SPICE/NAIF functions in python.

 -  PyERFA (2.0): Python wrapper for the ERFA library based on the SOFA library.

--  Cartopy (0.19): Geospatial data processing to produce maps.
+-  Cartopy (0.22): Geospatial data processing to produce maps.

+-  Shapely (2.0.1): Package for set-theoretic analysis and manipulation of planar features.

+-  Tqdm (4.64): Creates Progress bar.

 The user can install SORA and most of its requirements using **pip**, only Cartopy should be installed from conda afterwards.